What is Homocysteine?

 - Elevated: Above 10 μmol/L

-At Metabolic Physio, we include homocysteine in our Metabolic Audit panel because it's one of the most actionable markers for improving energy and reducing systemic inflammation.
+At Metabolic Physio, we include homocysteine in The Metabolic Assessment panel because it's one of the most actionable markers for improving energy and reducing systemic inflammation.

 Supporting Healthy Methylation